Marquis de Lafayette: Imprisonment

 Lafayette was taken prisoner by the Austrians near Rochefort when another former French officer, Jean-Xavier Bureau de Pusy, asked for rights of transit through Austrian territory on behalf of a group of French officers.
 This was initially granted, as it had been for others fleeing France, but was revoked when the famous Lafayette was recognized.
 Frederick William II of Prussia, Austria's ally against France, had once received Lafayette, but that was before the French Revolution – the king now saw him as a dangerous fomenter of rebellion, to be interned to prevent him from overthrowing other monarchies.

 Lafayette was held at Nivelles, then transferred to Luxembourg where a coalition military tribunal declared him, de Pusy, and two others to be prisoners of state for their roles in the Revolution.
 The tribunal ordered them held until a restored French king could render final judgment on them.
-On 12 September 1792, pursuant to the tribunal's order, the prisoners were transferred to Prussian custody.
-The party traveled to the Prussian fortress-city of Wesel, where the Frenchmen remained in verminous individual cells in the central citadel from 19 September to 22 December 1792.
-When victorious French revolutionary troops began to threaten the Rhineland, King Frederick William II transferred the prisoners east to the citadel at Magdeburg, where they remained an entire year, from 4 January 1793 to 4 January 1794.
+On September 12, 1792, pursuant to the tribunal's order, the prisoners were transferred to Prussian custody.
+The party traveled to the Prussian fortress-city of Wesel, where the Frenchmen remained in verminous individual cells in the central citadel from September 19 to December 22, 1792.
+When victorious French revolutionary troops began to threaten the Rhineland, King Frederick William II transferred the prisoners east to the citadel at Magdeburg, where they remained an entire year, from January 4, 1793, to January 4, 1794.

 Frederick William decided that he could gain little by continuing to battle the unexpectedly successful French forces, and that there were easier pickings for his army in the Polish-Lithuanian Commonwealth.
 Accordingly, he stopped armed hostilities with the Republic and turned the state prisoners back over to his erstwhile coalition partner, the Habsburg Austrian monarch Francis II, Holy Roman Emperor.
 Lafayette and his companions were initially sent to Neisse (today Nysa, Poland) in Silesia.
-On 17 May 1794, they were taken across the Austrian border, where a military unit was waiting to receive them.
+On May 17, 1794, they were taken across the Austrian border, where a military unit was waiting to receive them.
 The next day, the Austrians delivered their captives to a barracks-prison, formerly a college of the Jesuits, in the fortress-city of Olmütz, Moravia (today Olomouc in the Czech Republic).